digitaltxtlab/avila/README.md

-# Mining Mystical Experience in Terese of Ávila
+# Mining Terese of Ávila's Mystical Experience
 Project funded by Prof. Armin Geertz (Study of Religion) on collected writings of Teresa of Ávila <br/>
 ## Collaboators <br/>
 Period  | Name